Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Introduction

 An important use of the dynamically constructed eikonal functions that we mentioned earlier is they can track the location of singularities.
 For each $k=1,2,3$, define the corresponding singular zone by

 (slightly larger than the initial singular zone $\{-\de \leq u_k \leq 0\}$), measured with respect to the eikonal functions.
 We will show that throughout the evolution, the most singular part of $\tphi$ is localized in $S^k_\de$.
-As a first guide to the estimates, the reader can keep in mind that we will prove the following bounds outside and inside $S^k_\de$: \begin{itemize}
+As a first guide to the estimates, the reader can keep in mind that we will prove the following bounds inside and outside $S^k_\de$: \begin{itemize}

+\item \textit{[Interior of the singular zone $S^k_\de$].} Within this singular region $S^k_\de$ (see \eqref{S.def.intro}), our bounds can be no better than the initial estimates \eqref{delta.intro}.
+We will in fact prove estimates consistent with the $\de$-weights in \eqref{delta.intro}.
+Namely, we prove the $L^2$-based bound